 You don’t need to wait for a special occasion such as Maple Weekend to sample some of the finest maple syrup the Adirondacks have to offer.
 Head over to Flower Designs by Tracey and get yourself some - tell ‘em Kyle sent you!

 Plan your spring trip to the Lake Champlain Region now!
 We've got cozy accommodations and delightful villages just waiting to be explored.
-And, don't forget to take home your own sweet taste of the Adirondack Coast!
+And, don't forget to take home your own sweet taste of the Lake Champlain Region!